gymreklab/GangSTR/README.md

 <a name="references"></a>
 ## GangSTR reference files

 The following lists available references created using Tandem Repeats Finder.
 We update the reference periodically with additional loci or annotation changes.
-Please see the Changelog file for details.
 Note references must be unzipped before using with GangSTR.
 The file listed in bold is the current recommended version.

 | **Reference build** | **Version** | **Link** | **Comment** |
 | --------------------| ------------|----------|-------------|